jajunk/LightHouseLinuxMasterMDFiles/Package and Process Management/Proccess Monitoring and Management.md

 - `ps -ef`: Similar to aux, but in a different format
 - `ps lax`: Provides more detailed information

-b) top - Table of Processes
+- top - Table of Processes
 'top' provides a real-time, dynamic view of running processes.

 Basic usage: